Colonel Emery Frye

 Major Tim Salyer began his career with Shively Police Department in August 2008 as a patrol officer.
 In 2011 he became the first K9 officer for the Shively Police Department.
 He was promoted to the rank of sergeant in 2012 and assigned to an administrative position.
 In 2014 he became the first sergeant over the Special Investigations Unit.
 In December 2020, he was promoted to the rank of Patrol Major where he oversees patrol and fleet.

-Sergeant Patrick Allen
+Major Patrick Allen

 Criminal Investigations Division Sergeant

-Platoon 1 Sergeant
+First Platoon Patrol Sergeant

-Platoon 2 Sergeant
+Second Platoon Patrol Sergeant

-Platoon 3 Sergeant
+Third Platoon Patrol Sergeant

 Sergeant Spaulding started his career in Law Enforcement at Louisville Metro Department of Corrections in 2009.
 He became an Officer with the Shively Police Department in 2018 where he was assigned to Patrol.
 As a Patrol Officer he would often work as Officer in Charge and would assist the PTO program when needed.
 He was promoted to Sergeant in October of 2022

 Sergeant Jeremiah Fritz began his Law Enforcement career with the Jefferson County Sheriff’s Office in December of 2013.
 While serving with the Sheriff’s Office he served as courthouse security Deputy before moving to the Emergency Protection Orders and Warrants Unit.
 Sergeant Fritz then joined the Shively Police Department in August of 2016.
 He began as a Patrolman before taking on the role of Officer in Charge in 2018.
 Sergeant Fritz attended the Southern Police Institute at the University of Louisville where he became a certified Police Training Officer and began to train both new recruits and lateral officers before being promoted to the rank of Patrol Sergeant in August of 2022.